ForomePlatform/Anfisa-Annotations/pipeline/projects/geneminer/README.md

 * Download [https://www.genenames.org/download/archive/](https://www.genenames.org/download/archive/)

-We use the full data downloaded from this site in JSON-form: hgnc_complete_set.json
+* We use the full data downloaded from this site in JSON-form: hgnc_complete_set.json

+*Note*.
+For both sources we collect only proteing-coding symbols

 # Mining procedure: determination of "real" symbols